Bradley-Stradling/Linux_Deb_Box/README.txt

 Change_Work.sh - Changes the variable source for gowork to change the current focus directory.
 At will change of gowork alias that simply cd's to the variables target path.

-Clear_Deployment.sh - Deletes all directories and their contents deployed by "Deploy_Setup.sh", after restoring bash env and aliases file from backup.
-(incomplete and untested)

 Copy_Contents_Move.sh - Copies the entire contents of the current directory to the passed target path.